andmo22/csv-web-tools/README.md

 ## Running Locally

-To build and run the image locally, use the following commands:
+To build and run the image locally, use the following commands (requires docker):

 ```
 docker build -t csv-join-tool .
 docker run -d -p 8080:80 --name csv-join-tool csv-join-tool
 ```

-To access the tool, visit
+To access the tool after build + run, visit:

 ```
 http://localhost:8080
 ```

-To stop or remove, run
+To stop or remove, run:

 ```
 docker stop csv-join-tool